eptecon/LISC/README.md

 ### Hardware

-The Hardware consists of the Electronic Board and the Readout Logic written in VHDL.
+The Hardware consists of the Electronic Board and the Readout Logic written in VHDL and running on a Xilinx CPLD.
 See [Documentation](/Documentation/LineImageSensorController.pdf) for details.

 ### Firmware